ādiparva - Chapter-19

 'Vaisampayana continued, 'Then a murmur of approval rose among the onlookers in response to Duryodhana's words.
 As the sun set, Prince Duryodhana took Karna's hand and led him out of the brightly lit arena.
 And, O king, the Pandavas, along with Drona, Kripa, and Bhishma, returned to their homes.
 The crowd dispersed too, some calling Arjuna, some Karna, and others Duryodhana the victor of the day.'

-Kunti, recognizing her son Karna by the various good signs on him and seeing him crowned as the ruler of Anga, felt great joy from her motherly love.
 And Duryodhana, oh king, relieved of his worries about Arjuna's skill in battle, was delighted to have Karna on his side.
 The brave Karna, skilled in warfare, began to please Duryodhana with flattering words, while Yudhishthira was convinced that no warrior in the world could match Karna.

 इति श्री जयसंहिते आदिपर्वणि एकोनविंशोऽध्यायः॥